Hierarchical Coded Matrix Multiplication: Appendix

 \textbf{Worker computation model:} Similarly, the histogram of worker computation times is shown in Fig.~\ref{FIG:hist_comp}.
-The results are obtained from the time it takes to perform matrix multiplication across $\ND=12$ workers over $100$ trials.
+The results are obtained from the time it takes to perform matrix multiplication across $\ND=12$ workers over $100$ trials\footnote{The reason that we use a different number of trials when gathering statistics about communication and computation is because of the speed variation inherent to burstable t2.micro instances on EC2~\cite{yang2019timely}.
+Burstable instances get access a short-term high level of resources in exchange for getting access to fewer resources most of the time.
+In the period of on-peak accessing resources the burstable instance operates fast, while in the off-peak period it operates much more slowly.
+The result is that on EC2, we experience a sudden slowdown in communicating $5000 \times 5000$ matrices after around 15 trials while slowing occurs after around 100 trials for multiplying the matrices of dimensions $5000 \times 5000$.
+Therefore, we select the number of trials to gather the most data while avoiding the slowdown period of t2.micro instances.}.
 In particular, each worker multiplies two $5000 \times 5000$ random matrices in each trial.
 Turning to the CCDF lines in Fig.~\ref{FIG:ccdf_comp}, it can be observed that the CCDF of the experimental computation time (solid line) closely matches the CCDF of the shifted exponential distribution that has the same scale and shift parameters as the empirical data ($\scalem =0.0210,\shiftm=3.8037$), plotted using the dotted line.
-The dashed line plots the CCDF of the shifted exponential distribution obtained from ML estimation.
-The difference between CCDF of empirical data and the ML estimate is due to the existence of outliers in the empirical data (cf. Fig.~\ref{FIG:hist_comp}).
+The dashed line plots the CCDF of the shifted exponential distribution obtained from MLE.
+The difference between CCDF of empirical data and the shifted exponential distribution which is derived from MLE is due to the existence of outliers in the empirical data (cf. Fig.~\ref{FIG:hist_comp}).

-\subsection{Artificial straggler}
+\subsection{Artificial Straggler}

-In Fig.~\ref{FIG:hist_comp03}, we plot the histogram of the artificial-straggler scenario in which we selected a subset of $12$ workers to be stragglers according to the Bernoulli(0.33) distribution, \ie $\prob=0.33$.
-Thus, roughly $33\%$ of workers are going to be stragglers.
-We plot the CCDF of this scenario in Fig.~\ref{FIG:ccdf_comp03}.
-Figure~\ref{FIG:ccdf_comp03} illustrates that the ML estimate is a perfect match to the straggle-scenario data.